Missouri State University

 Dr. David Claborn, an entomologist and master of public health program director at Missouri State University, shares with Verywell Health why the anatomy and physiology of the mosquito is not conducive to transmitting COVID-19.

-Filed Under: Faculty and Staff Page, In the News Tagged With: David Claborn, faculty, McQueary College of Health and Human Services, public health
+Filed Under: Faculty and Staff Page, In the News Tagged With: David Claborn, faculty, McQueary College of Health and Human Services, Public health

 Related